Hi! I’m Cassandre from Caramel Loafing. Today, I’m sharing one of Japan’s most sought-after sweet treats: the Hokkaido BAKE-style Cheese Tart.

 How thick should the crust be?
 What if I don’t have a cutter?

-Roll the dough to about 0.3–0.4 cm thick (1/8–1/6 in)—thick enough to stay crisp yet tender.
-Cut circles roughly 2.5–3 cm (1 in) wider than your tart mold so you have enough dough to press in without stretching it too thin.
+Roll the dough to about 1/8–3/16 in (0.3–0.4 cm)—thick enough to stay crisp yet tender.
+Cut circles roughly 1 in (2.5–3 cm) wider than your tart mold so you have enough dough to press in comfortably.
 No cutter?
-Use a knife—it doesn’t have to be perfect; the mold will shape it.
+A knife works perfectly; the mold will define the final shape.

 No pie weights?
 Any substitutes?

-You can use uncooked rice, beans, lentils, or even sugar instead.
-After baking, cool and store them for next time—zero waste!
+You can use uncooked rice, dried beans, lentils, or even granulated sugar.
+After baking, let them cool completely and store for reuse.

-For small tart molds, muffin liners plus rice or beans work great—they keep the crust flat and add pretty ridges inside the shell.
-So easy and cute!
+For small tart molds, muffin liners filled with rice or beans work especially well.
+They help keep the crust flat and create subtle ridges inside the shell.

 Why cook the filling first?